wavefrontHQ/docs/pages/doc/trace_data_details.md

 Follow the steps given below to propagate custom span tags when sending data from your application.
 Once the data is in Wavefront, you can use queries to create custom dashboards that help you filter and view the information you need.
 Let's look at a sample scenario that adds a custom span tag where you can compare the data in the production and staging environments.

 1. Create a custom span tag named `env`.
-    {% include note.html content="When creating a span tags make sure that it has low cardinality.
+    {% include note.html content="When adding custom span-level tags, make sure that it is of low cardinality.
 A tag with low cardinality has comparatively few unique values that can be assigned to it." %}

     <ul id="profileTabs" class="nav nav-tabs">
-        <li class="active"><a href="#tracingApplication" data-toggle="tab">Tracing SDK</a></li>
+        <li class="active"><a href="#tracingApplication" data-toggle="tab">Wavefront OpenTracing SDK</a></li>
         <li><a href="#jaeger" data-toggle="tab">Jaeger</a></li>
         <li><a href="#zipkin" data-toggle="tab">Zipkin</a></li>
         <li><a href="#springboot" data-toggle="tab">Spring Boot</a></li>